 During this study, a special dye is injected into the vagina, which travels through the uterus and into the fallopian tubes going against the natural flow of fluid.

-In which causes the woman to experience mild to severe cramping.
+Which causes the woman to experience mild to severe cramping.

 For me personally, it was very painful.